CLP Labelling Guide: Step-by-Step for Candle and Wax Melt Makers

 If you reformulate a product — change the fragrance oil, adjust the fragrance load, switch wax types — you need to repeat this process.
 A different formulation can produce a different classification.

 Already have labels?
 Use our free CLP Label Checker to verify they include all required elements.
+If you'd prefer to generate and manage labels from your formulations directly, see CraftCert pricing for candle and wax melt makers.

 Common Mistakes to Avoid